-Multi-mode spacecraft micropropulsion systems which include a high-thrust chemical mode and high-specific impulse electric mode are assessed with specific reference to cubesat-sized satellite applications.
-Both cold gas Freon-14 propellant and ionic liquid chemical monopropellant modes were investigated alongside pulsed plasma, electrospray, and helicon electric thruster modes.
-Systems involving chemical monopropellants have the highest payload mass fractions for a reference mission of a 500 m/s delta-V and 6U sized cubesat for electric propulsion usage below 55% of total delta-V. For higher electric propulsion usage, cold gas thrusters delivered a higher payload mass fraction due to lower system inert mass.
-Due to the combination of utilizing a common propellant for both propulsive modes, low inert mass, and high electric thrust, the cold-gas chemical/helicon-type electric combination had the highest mission flexibility, able to achieve a delta-V 10% lower than that of the largest delta-V system, but at roughly 500 days less burn time.
-A System utilizing a monopropellant thruster and electrospray thruster can achieve the largest delta-V, but with a burn time of over 600 days.
-This same system, however, can achieve the largest delta-V for missions requiring a thrust time of less than roughly 10 days.
+Multimode spacecraft micropropulsion systems that include a high-Thrust chemical mode and high-specific impulse electric mode are assessed with specific reference to CubeSat-sized satellite applications.
+Both cold-gas butane propellant and ionic liquid chemical monopropellant modes are investigated alongside pulsed plasma, electrospray, and ion electric thruster modes.
+These systems are studied by varying electric propulsion usage percent and calculating the payload mass fraction and thruster burn time for missions requiring 250, 500, and 1000 m/s delta-V. Systems involving chemical monopropellants have the highest payload mass fractions for a reference mission of 500 m/s delta-V and 6U-sized CubeSat, where 1U is a 10 cm × 10 cm × 10 cm volume, for electric propulsion usage below 70% of total delta-V; whereas for higher electric propulsion usage, cold-gas thrusters deliver a higher payload mass fraction due to lower system inert mass.
+Due to the combination of a shared propellant for both propulsive modes, low inert mass, high electric thrust, and specific impulse near optimum for the system, the monopropellant/ electrospray system has the highest mission capability in terms of delta-V for missions lasting less than 150 days.

 ASJC Scopus subject areas

 - Aerospace Engineering

 - Space and Planetary Science